ZackaryPryde/Portfolio3/content/about.md

 title: About
 ---

 My name is Zackary, but most people know me as Zack.
 I am a B. Sc. qualified individual with a passion for the areas of science related to our world and its future.
 My skills surround technological innovation and how we can use data to solve problems.
 With a strong understanding of the biological world, my education has sparked a specific interest in environmental problem solving.
 The most important lesson that I have learnt throughout my academic journey is that the solutions to problems lies in the data, which in turn gives way to an endless learning process.
-I have chosen to allocate my personal time among a few challenges ultimately related to data science, whether the solutions to problems are within the biological realm, the economic realm, etc. The important part is what I add to my skills set along the way.
+I have chosen to allocate my personal time among a few challenges ultimately related to data science, whether the problems stem from the environment, the economic realm, or elsewhere.
+What is important are the skills I learn along the way.

 ## My academic journey